 Image: UNICEF/Shehzad Noorani

-Several nations and international bodies, including The UN, have condemned the suicide bombing in the Afghan capital Kabul which had left more than 20 dead, according to latest news reports, many of them young women who were sitting mock exams at an education centre.
+New York: The UN has condemned a suicide bombing in the Afghan capital Kabul which has left more than 20 dead, according to latest news reports, many of them young women who were sitting mock exams at an education centre.

 Dozens more were wounded at the Kaaj tuition centre, in the Dasht-e-Barchi area in the western part of the capital, which the UN Assistance Mission in Afghanistan (UNAMA) noted in a tweet, is a Hazara and Shia-majority area.